canonical/charm-events/README.md

 * Both relation and storage events are guaranteed to fire before `stop/remove` if they will fire at all.
 They are optional, in that a departing unit (or application) might have no storage or relations.
 * `*-relation-broken` events in the Teardown phase are fired in case an application is being torn down.
 These events can also occur at Operation time, if the relation is removed by e.g. a charm or a controller.

+## Caveats
+* Events can be deferred by charm code by calling `Event.defer()`.
+That means that the event is put in a queue of deferred events which will get fired again by the operator framework *after* the next hook will fire.
+See Appendix 2 for a visual representation.
+* The events in the Operation phase can interleave in arbitrary ways.
+For this reason it's essential that hook handlers make *no assumptions* about each other -- each handler should check its preconditions independently and operate under the assumption that the relative ordering is totally arbitrary -- except relation events, which have some partial ordering as explained above.

+## Deprecation notices
+* `leader-settings-changed` is being deprecated; in a future release it will be gone.
+* `leader-deposed` is a juju hook that was planned but never actually implemented.
+You may see a WARNING mentioning it in the `juju debug-log` but you can ignore it.

 ## Event semantics and data
 This document is only about the timing of the events; for the 'meaning' of the events, other sources are more appropriate; e.g. [juju-events](https://juju.is/docs/sdk/events).
 For the data attached to an event, one should refer to the docstrings in the ops.charm.HookEvent subclass that the event you're expecting in your handler inherits from.

 # Appendices
 ## Appendix 1: scenario example